-1. Take advantage of deductions
+1. Take advantage of tax deductions

-First up on the list is one of the easiest ways to reduce taxable income for small businesses — business deductions.
 Here are some examples of the most common deductions you can take, whether you’re a sole proprietor, LLC, partnership, C-corp, or S-corp:

 - If you have a home office, you can deduct a portion of your rent or mortgage interest, utilities, and other home-related expenses as a home office deduction.